allenai/infinigram-api/docs/CONTRIBUTING.md

 ### VSCode
 Install the [ruff](https://marketplace.visualstudio.com/items?itemName=charliermarsh.ruff) and [mypy](https://marketplace.visualstudio.com/items?itemName=ms-python.mypy-type-checker) extensions.
 These are listed in the "Recommended Extensions" for the workspace as well.

+## Running the server

+### Docker Compose
+The easiest way to run the full setup is to use the Docker Compose file.
+This will start the API, worker, proxy, and queue with all the appropriate connections.

+To start with Docker Compose, run `docker compose up` in the root of this repo.

+### Outside of Docker
+If you want to run applications outside of docker, you'll need to set up a queue yourself.
+The easiest method is to still go through Compose by just starting the queue. `docker compose up queue`

+After that, make sure your environment variables are set correctly through a `.env` file or just environment variables, then run the services.
+API: `uv run api/app.py`
+Worker: `uv run saq attribution_worker.worker.settings`